 The Board continuously monitors the Groups' cashflow forecasts to ensure the Group has sufficient cash for operations, as well as for any growth opportunities and requirements.
-During the pandemic this was crucial to ensure the Group could mitigate against any potential delays in deployment of contracts, or cash being received from customers.
 The CFO regularly engages with financial institutions regarding availability of working capital solutions and updates the Board on any proposals made to the Group.
 During the year the Board engaged with major shareholders, via the Executive Directors, to discuss some of the funding proposals available to them.
-The outcome from these discussions was that the Board agreed to progress with a Placing which was heavily oversubscribed and at a premium to the share price at the time of closing, which meant there was minimal dilution to existing shareholders.
+In addition the Executive Directors discussed the large opportunities being presented to the Group, which it was hoping to win.
+The outcome from these discussions was that the Board agreed to progress with a Placing which was oversubscribed and at a premium to the share price at the time of closing, which meant there was minimal dilution to existing shareholders.
+This raised £5.25 million before expenses, to help with funding growth and working capital.